-However, it has become a necessity, with a growing audience, to offer a limited range of associated merchandise.
+Additionally it has become a necessity (with a growing audience) to offer a limited range of associated merchandise.

 I’m trying to do this carefully and with quality uppermost in my mind.
 So you can head over to the Swarez Merchandise Store and check out the current range of goodies if you want to own something beautiful and vibrant but don’t want to break the bank in the process!

 How do I buy one of your paintings?

 Complete a short enquiry form from any page featuring any piece of art for sale or drop me an email, or call me and tell me what you like.
 We’ll grab a date for you to either come to the Gallery and view or for me to bring them to you.
 If you end up falling in love with something once we’ve tried them out on your walls you can then pay for it.
 All payment cards are accepted as well as BACS transfer.
 Very painless.